A reporter declined to reveal his source. Then police showed up at his front door with guns.

 “Where do you supposed those came from?
 Why do you suppose they wound up with the sensation-driven TV stations?” he wrote of the provenance of the police report.
 “The photos have been widely publicized with no context at all.
 There are photos of ‘an unmade bed’ — a salacious innuendo with no relevance.”

-Carmody declined to give specifics about the three outlets he had worked with on the story.
+Carmody declined to give specifics about the three outlets he worked with on the story.

-A “stringer” in the parlance of TV news, Carmody occupies the small niche in the world of broadcast journalism that was satirized in the Hollywood film “Nightcrawler.”
+A “stringer” in the parlance of TV news, Carmody occupies the small niche in the world of broadcast journalism that was satirized in the Hollywood film “Nightcrawler” (2014).

 He works every night from about 10 p.m. to 6 a.m., when he chases news, such as car crashes, crime scenes, disasters, weather stories, the release of a new video game — “anything that happens overnight,” he says — then sells his services and materials he gathers to local stations for their morning broadcasts.
 His name is rarely included on the report or corresponding material, he said.

-His company, North Bay Television, which is run out of an office stocked with police scanners, computers, and a coffee machine downtown, employs three or four other people, down from a onetime peak of 10.
+His company, North Bay Television, which is run out of a downtown office stocked with police scanners, computers and a coffee machine, employs three or four other people, down from a onetime peak of 10.

 “Like all media, we are shrinking,” he said.

-He said he has never paid any of his sources of information or material.
+He said he has never paid any of his sources for information or material.

 Asked about tensions between the police department and Adachi, Carmody declined to comment on the politics of the case.